- 45 Hour Hold

 Students on academic probation who earn a semester grade point average below 2.0 will be placed on academic dismissal.
 There are three types of academic dismissal, each of which is described below.

 If students believe there are nonacademic, extenuating circumstances that contributed to their inability to do well academically, they may appeal their dismissal.
-Students with declared majors may appeal the decision through the Dean’s Office of the college of their major or if students are undeclared or undecided, the Tomás Rivera Center.
+Students may appeal the decision through the Dean’s Office of their assigned college.

 First Academic Dismissal.
 Students, other than those classified as provisional students, who are placed on academic dismissal for the first time will be reinstated if they so choose after not attending UTSA for the next regular semester (Fall, Spring, or entire Summer Semester).
 Students seeking reinstatement must apply for admission with the Admissions Office by July 1 for Fall Semester, November 15 for the Spring Semester, and May 1 for the Summer Semester.
 Students on academic dismissal from UTSA may attend other institutions and transfer appropriate coursework completed to UTSA, but grades earned cannot count toward or be used to improve their UTSA grade point average.
 If a student does enroll at another institution, an admission decision will be made upon receipt of an official transcript that reflects grades on coursework taken at that institution during the period of dismissal from UTSA.

-Typically, a student subject to dismissal will be dismissed; however, each UTSA college has an appeals procedure administered by the college.
-A student who wishes to appeal a dismissal should contact the student’s advising center for procedures and deadlines.
+Typically, a student subject to dismissal will be dismissed.
+A student who wishes to appeal a dismissal should contact the student’s assigned academic advisor for processes and deadlines.
 In unusual circumstances, a student may be allowed to continue subject to conditions prescribed by the Dean.

 Subsequent Academic Dismissal.
-Students placed on academic dismissal for a second or subsequent time may be reinstated after not attending UTSA for one calendar year with the approval of the reinstatement committee in the college of the student’s major.
-Reinstatement decisions for students without a declared major are determined by a reinstatement committee based in the Tomás Rivera Center.
-Each of these committees reports to a college Dean or Dean of University College who has final authority for determinations of reinstatements.
+Students placed on academic dismissal for a second or subsequent time may be reinstated after not attending UTSA for one calendar year with the approval of the reinstatement committee in their assigned college.
+Each of these committees reports to a college Dean who has final authority for determinations of reinstatements.

 Students seeking reinstatement must apply for admission to the Admissions Office and pay the reinstatement fee.
 The application for admission may be filed online.
 In addition to the application and fee payment, the applicant must complete a petition packet.
 The packet, including instructions, may be found on the Admissions Web site.
 The application, reinstatement fee, petition form and all required supporting documentation must be on file in the Admissions Office by June 15 for the Fall Semester; October 15 for the Spring Semester; and March 15 for the Summer Semester, to be considered by the appropriate reinstatement committee.
 The reinstatement committee’s decision, and any conditions of the decision, will be communicated to the applicant by the reinstatement committee.
 Students on academic dismissal from UTSA may attend other institutions and transfer appropriate coursework completed to UTSA, but grades earned cannot count toward or be used to improve their UTSA grade point average.